 A program allocation allows us to mitigate the potential oversupply of training.
-We may use it to set a maximum number of commencements for any single program.
+We may use it to set a maximum number of commencements that can be delivered in any single program.
 A program allocation can apply across the whole market or for an individual training provider.